 GUY POPS UP JUST HOURS AFTER SHOOTING

-St Mary’s Commissioner President Randy Guy interview with WUJSA 9 news anchor Bruce Johnson at the scene of the 2018 murder in Great Mills High School.
+St Mary’s Commissioner President Randy Guy’s interview with WUSA 9 news anchor Bruce Johnson at the scene of the 2018 murder in Great Mills High School.

 Board of Commissioners quick to add their take in an unusual press release issued within hours of shooting at Hollywood Carnival – unlike crickets after Lexington Park murders – finally Randy Guy shows up on the campaign trail…